magnusfeuer/sigfs/README.md

    lost.
 The internal buffer size can be specified in the configuration file.

-# BUILDING SIGFS

-    $ make
-    $ make debug # See logging chapter below

-The package `libfuse3-dev` needs to be installed to provide the FUSE library and header files.

 # STARTING SIGFS

     $ mkdir sigfs-dir
-    $ /sigfs -c sigfs.cfg -f ./sigfs-dir
+    $ ./sigfs -f ./sigfs-dir

 The command line arguments to sigfs are forwarded directly to the underlying FUSE library (libfuse).

-The only added parameter is `-c
+**TO BE IMPLEMENTED:** The only added parameter is `-c
 <config-dile>`, specifying the sigfs JSON configuration file to use.

-Running `sigfs` will mount a file system on top of the specified directory (`./sigfs-dir`) and create a number of signal files in that file system.
+Running `./sigfs` will mount a file system on top of the specified directory (`./sigfs-dir`) and create a number of signal files in that file system.
 The signal files to create are read from the configuration file.